alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

   </a>
 </figure>

-They create a lot of steam!
+The engines create a lot of steam!
 My camera could cut through the haze, but in the last photo in this next set, I literally couldn't see the engine through the fog (or anything else!).

 There was a lot of steam coming from two tubes near the front of the engine, not through the main funnel.